emnify/product-docs/docs/how-tos/openvpn/integration-linux.md

 ### Testing Successfull Data Connectivity
 If the VPN tunnel is established successfully you will be able to connect directly to the private IP addresses of your mobile devices.

-For testing you can choose any for your endpoints that as currently an active data session, for log in to the EMnify Portal and select on of your endpoints, in the details you will if it is currently online or not and you will see the IP address it has assigned.
+For testing you can choose any for your endpoints that as currently an active data session, for log in to the emnify Portal and select on of your endpoints, in the details you will if it is currently online or not and you will see the IP address it has assigned.

 Now will be able to ping that private IP address: